ethui/indexer/README.md

 [cuckoo]: https://en.wikipedia.org/wiki/Cuckoo_filter

 A parallel Reth indexer.

-It reads transaction history from [reth][reth]'s DB (direct from filesystem, skipping network & JSON-RPC overhead).
+Reads transaction history from [reth][reth]'s DB (direct from filesystem, skipping network & JSON-RPC overhead).
 It's able to index from a dynamic set of addresses, which can grow at runtime, by spawning parallel self-optimizing backfill jobs.

 Note: Credit to [reth-indexer][reth-indexer], which was the original implementation that served as a basis for this.